How To Setup Hermes With Ollama (Best Models 2026)

 Should beginners use cloud or local?

-Local with Gemma 4.
-Easiest start, zero cost.
+Local with Gemma 4 is the easiest start at zero cost.

 Related Reading